 Aspirating a sold mass: With fine-needle aspiration of a solid mass, the doctor uses a slightly different technique.
 The doctor inserts the slender needle through the skin into the mass.
 Suction is applied to pull cells out of the mass.
 The cells are spread on a slide that is sent to the pathology laboratory.
-Or, the doctor may decide to use a needle that can remove a core of the solid mass to obtain more material for examination under the microscope.

 Large-Core Needle Biopsy

 This method involves the use of a hollow needle to remove samples of breast tissue to be examined microscopically.
 Large-core needle biopsy is often the diagnostic method of choice to evaluate abnormalities that are visible on a mammogram but cannot easily be felt by hand.

 Large-core needle biopsy can be performed using either mammographic (stereotactic) or ultrasound guidance.
 Abnormal areas seen on a mammogram can be sampled by ultrasound guidance when the density is visible by ultrasound and by stereotactic guidance when the density is visible only by mammography.

 To perform a large-core needle biopsy, the doctor anesthetizes the skin and inserts a needle the thickness of a pen tip into the breast.
 Using the mammogram or ultrasound images, or by feeling the lump, the doctor guides the needle into the area of concern and removes a tissue sample through the needle with the help of a vacuum.
 Core needle biopsy may cause some bruising but leaves only a tiny dot for a scar.